Pulilan: Power and Water Supply

 The Manila Electric Company (Meralco) is the sole company that provides electric services in Pulilan.
 All the 19 barangays have supply of electricity already.
-In 2003, 63.65 million kWh of power is being consumed by the municipality.
+In 2003, 63.65 million kWh of power was consumed by the municipality.
 The water system and services of Pulilan is provided by LWUA (Local Water Utilities Administration) through the Pulilan Water District in which its office is situated in Barangay Cutcot.
 The municipality will also be a beneficiary of P24.4-billion Bulacan Bulk Water Supply Project (BBWSP) as it will soon provide additional water supply to its water district.